-Part 3 of the proposed rules provides standards of practice and professional conduct requirements that must be followed by licensees.
-The proposed rules clarify the professional standards for which all licensees must adhere to in the course of professional practice.
-All states in the Great Lakes region have regulations that establish standards of practice and professional conduct that apply to professional engineers.
-The standards of practice and professional conduct in the proposed rules are similar to the standards and requirements in other states in the Great Lakes region.
+Part 4 of the proposed rules provides standards of practice and professional conduct requirements that must be followed by licensees.
+The proposed rules adopt by reference the NCARB Model Rules of Conduct 2018-2019, revised July 2018.
+None of the states in the Great Lakes region have adopted the NCARB Model Rules of Conduct but each state provides regulations that establish standards of practice and professional conduct that apply only to licensed architects.
+The model rules of conduct, adopted by reference in the proposed rules, are similar to regulations pertaining to the standards of practice and professional conduct in other states in the Great Lakes region.

 Part 4 of the proposed rules provides requirements for license renewal and continuing education.
 The proposed rules clarify how much continuing education is required for renewal, when it must be earned, the activities that qualify as acceptable continuing education, and the documentation that is required to demonstrate compliance with the continuing education requirements.
-All states in the Great Lakes region require professional engineers to renew their license or registration every two years, except New York, which requires renewal every three years.
+All states in the Great Lakes region require licensed or registered architects to renew the license or registration every two years, except New York, which requires renewal every three years.
 As a condition of renewal, all states in the Great Lakes region require licensees or registrants to complete continuing education requirements.